neftjs/neft/index.coffee.md

 Each signal is a function and has a corresponding handler.
 The handler always is prefixed by the *on* (e.g. signal *changed* has handler *onChanged*).
-Handlers are used to connect and disconnect listeners (functions called when a signal occurs).
+Signals are used to connect and disconnect listeners (functions called when a signal occurs).

 Access it with:
 ```